isomerpages/mlaw-corp/_about-us/What We Do/legal-policy-group.md

 MinLaw ensures a sound and progressive legal framework that is relevant and modern, provides access to justice, and upholds the rule of law.

-The Legal Policy Group, comprising the Civil and Legislative Policy Division and the Criminal Policy Division, regularly reviews laws, proposes reforms, to civil, family, community-related and criminal related laws, and pursues new initiatives to strengthen the legal infrastructure.
-Under the Criminal Policy Division, The Criminology Unit conducts emprical criminalogy research.
+The Legal Policy Group (LPG) comprises the Civil &amp; Legislative Policy Division and the Criminal Policy Division.
+The LPG regularly reviews laws and drives reforms in civil, criminal, family, and community justice, and governance matters.
+Under the Criminal Policy Division, the Criminology Unit conducts empirical criminology research.

-Some of MinLaw’s recent law reform projects include the legislation [mandatory death penalty reforms](/news/press-releases/fact-sheet-on-the-proposed-amendments-to-the-penal-code-and-criminal-procedure-code){:target="_blank"}, amendments to the [Criminal Procedure Code 2010](/news/parliamentary-speeches/second-reading-speech-by-law-minister-k-shanmugam-on-the-criminal-procedure-code-bill){:target="_blank"}, and the [Civil Law Act](/news/parliamentary-speeches/second-reading-speech-by-minister-for-law-mr-k-shanmugam-on-the-civil-law-amendment-bill){:target="_blank"}.
-MinLaw has also introduced new measures to [safeguard conveyancing money](/about-us/what-we-do/conveyancing/).
+Some of MinLaw’s recent law reform projects include legislative amendments to [facilitate electronic statutory declarations, oaths and affirmations](/news/parliamentary-speeches/2023-08-02-2r-speech-constitution-amendment-no2-by-rahayu-mahzam/), [suitable maintenance outcomes for families](/news/parliamentary-speeches/2023-05-08-2r-speech-family-justice-reform-bill-by-k-shanmugam/), and amendments to [improve our criminal justice system as well as coronial process](/news/parliamentary-speeches/2021-10-05-second-reading-speech-by-second-minister-for-law-edwin-tong-on-coroners-amendment-bill/).

-MinLaw vets all Government Bills to ensure that they reflect sound legal policy principles and are consistent with Singapore’s Constitution.
-MinLaw also plays a pivotal role in inter-ministry efforts in public policy formulation, particularly where legal policy considerations have a dominant role, and in matters relating to international law.
+Where necessary, MinLaw conducts legal policy assessments of Government Bills to ensure that they reflect sound legal policy principles and are consistent with Singapore’s Constitution.

-MinLaw’s functions are distinct from the Judiciary, comprising the Supreme and State Courts, which adjudicate on matters brought before the Courts.
-MinLaw is also separate from AGC.
+MinLaw’s functions are distinct from the Judiciary (which comprises the Supreme Court, State Courts and the Family Justice Courts), which adjudicates on matters brought before the Courts.
+MinLaw is also separate from the Attorney-General's Chambers (AGC).
 The Attorney-General serves as the legal adviser to the Government and is also the Public Prosecutor.

 **Video: Legal Group and Legal Industry Division**

-<div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/0wJ9lvFkUXs?rel=0" title="Legal Group" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/0wJ9lvFkUXs?rel=0" title="Legal Group" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>
 </div>

 **Related Links**